ocroz/wsl2-pres/transcript.md

 # Sysbox : System containers

-Provided by `nestybox`, `sysbox` empowers containers to run software like `systemd`: You have a complete systemd in your container, so you can install `docker`, `kubernetes`, and any `legacy app`, `seamlessly` (no need to learn a different langage, deploy your container with same docker commands) and `securely` (your container is well isolated from the host, no need to share the docker socket to build a docker image).
+Provided by `nestybox`, `sysbox` empowers containers to run software like `systemd`: You have a complete systemd in your container, so you can install `docker`, `kubernetes`, and any `legacy app`, `seamlessly` (no need to learn a different language, deploy your container with same docker commands) and `securely` (your container is well isolated from the host, no need to share the docker socket to build a docker image).

 Unfortunately, `sysbox` fails to install on WSL2 as it relies on systemd.
 See the [issue on github](https://github.com/nestybox/sysbox/issues/32
 ), where `sysbox` clearly wants to support WSL2.
 Microsoft may come first and support `systemd`.